sblausten/scaffolder-actions/index.md

       repository: ${{ parameters.repoName }}
 ```

-This invokes the action `codacy:add-repo` to add a specified repository from a given code hosting provider (GitHub, GitLab, or Bitbucket) to Codacy, using the organization or username as the owner and a parameter for the repository name.
+This example adds a specified repository from a given code hosting provider (GitHub, GitLab, or Bitbucket) to Codacy, using the organization or username as the owner and a parameter for the repository name.

 #### Outputs